-One of the positive things to come out of extended periods of lockdown over the course of the COVID-19 pandemic is it has given people chance to get in touch with their bodies.
+One of the positive things to come out of extended COVID-19 lockdowns, is the increase of home workouts.
 With gyms closed at various times, the home workout became the choice for many.
-Those who previously decided to give exercise a miss because of busy schedules, suddenly had the chance to jump into some form of daily exercise routine, even if it was time-restricted in some way.
+Those who previously were too busy to exercise, suddenly had the chance to jump into some form of daily exercise routine, even if it was time-restricted in some way.

-Whether you are a long-time fitness fanatic, recent convert, or are only now thinking of getting yourself in shape, we’ve put together some pointers on how to make your home workout an enjoyable, safe and beneficial part of daily life.
-Follow these tips and you’ll soon be wondering why you haven’t been doing it all your life!
+Whether you’re a fitness fanatic, recent convert, or are only now thinking of getting yourself in shape, here are some home workout tips.
+Working out should be a safe, enjoyable and beneficial part of daily life.
+Follow these tips and you’ll soon be wondering why you haven’t been doing it all along!

-Fitness doesn’t have to cost the earth, but we fully recommend getting some advice from a professional (ahem… like us!) before you get into a full-blown routine, especially if you are new to fitness or working out regularly.
-The beauty of seeing your osteopath before getting started on this path is we can assess your bodily movements and discuss with you your expectations and aspirations.
-Some time and money spent with a movement specialist (like us!) before you start can greatly decrease your chances of early injury and a huge setback in your plan to donning the best bod in town!
-Depending on your past medical history and current health issues, some forms of exercise may not be 100% suited to you, so getting advice on this can also be beneficial to reduce risk of flaring up an old injury or making a current one worse.
+Fitness doesn’t have to cost the earth.
+However, we fully recommend getting some advice from a professional (like us here at the Rainham clinic!) before you start a new routine.
+Particularly if you are new to fitness or working out regularly.
+When you visit your osteo, we can assess your bodily movements and discuss with you your expectations and aspirations.
+Some time and money spent with a movement specialist (like us!) before you start can greatly decrease your chances of early injury.
+Depending on your past medical history and current health issues, some forms of exercise may not be 100% suited to you.
+So, getting advice on this can also be beneficial to reduce risk of injury, such as back pain or neck pain.
 Consider this option (seriously).
 It will be money well spent and you won’t regret it.

-If you want to succeed with exercise, you should go all in from the beginning.
+If you want to succeed with your home workout, you should go all in from the beginning.
 What we mean by this is that it needs to become part of your daily life… part of your routine.
-It’s possible to start seeing and feeling some very positive results quickly if you exercise regularly and make it part of your weekly schedule.
-If you exercise or workout just once every 10 days (or just very irregularly), you are unlikely to see positive results (including increased strength, decreased pain and physical changes in your body) very quickly, if at all.
+It’s possible to notice positive results quickly if you exercise regularly and make it part of your weekly schedule.
+If you exercise sporadically, you are unlikely to notice positive results (including increased strength, decreased pain and physical changes in your body).
 If you want a benchmark to aim for each week, the World Health Organisation recommends the following for adults:

 - At least 150-300 minutes of moderate aerobic exercise; or